 6. Will I be eligible for the PSW benefits and GIR?

-The UK government has assured that all international students reaching the UK before 6th April 2021 and completing some part of their course in the UK shall be eligible to apply for the Graduate Immigration Route and avail the benefits of a two-year post study work visa and stay back options.
+The UK government's most recent update on the Graduate immigration Route indicates that all international students enrolled on September 2020 intake can arrive in the UK latest by 21st June 2021 to be eligible for the New Graduate route visa post studies and avail the benefits of a two-year post study work visa and stay back options.

 7. Do I need a Covid-19 test for applying for a UK student visa?

 A mandatory tuberculosis test is required for applying for a UK student visa.
-However, due to the ongoing coronavirus pandemic travellers from certain countries are required to self-isolate for a 14-day period upon entering the UK.
+However, due to the ongoing coronavirus pandemic travellers from certain countries are required to quarantine for a 10 day period upon entering the UK.
 Journey and contact details will be sought at the airport upon arrival and failing to provide such information may lead to fine and prosecution.

 8. What If I can’t travel in advance before the course start date?